trikko/raylib-ffmpeg-video/README.md

 Since it leverages FFmpeg's extensive codec support, this solution can play almost any video format, even rare or exotic ones that FFmpeg can read.

+In this example the video is streamed from Wikipedia, but FFmpeg can read content from any supported source (local files, HTTP, RTSP, UDP, etc.).

 ## Controls

 - **Mouse**: Drag video around the window